-It helps us support the running of this website if you book your accommodation via our hotels portal.
+It helps us support the running of this website if you book your accommodation via our Hotel Booking Portal.
 You pay the same price as if booking directly with Agoda, but we take a small commission.

 The weather in Pembrokeshire and West Wales is notoriously unpredictable, with four seasons in one day not unknown.
 Before setting out on a trek along the Pembrokeshire Coast Path make sure you check with the current weather conditions.

 Visit Pembrokeshire Website

 For more information on the whole Pembrokeshire, click here.